syncfusion-content/xamarin-docs/Xamarin/SfPdfViewer/FreeText-Annotation.md

 ## Detecting a tap on freetext annotations

-Tapping an freetext annotation selects it or deselects if it is already selected.
-The event FreeTextAnnotationTapped is raised when a freetext is tapped.
+Tapping a freetext annotation selects it or deselects if it is already selected.
+The event `FreeTextAnnotationTapped` is raised when a freetext is tapped.

 {% tabs %}
 {% highlight xaml %}